YavorYanchev/DesignPatterns/README.md

 * state-specific behaviour should be defined independently.
 That is, adding new states should not affect the behaviour of existing states.

+Implementing state-specific bahaviour directly within a class is inflexible because it commits the class to a particular behaviour and makes it impossible to add a new state or change the behaviour of an existing state later independently from(without changing) the class.
+In this, the pattern describes 2 solutions:
+* Define separate(state) objects that encapsulate state-specific behaviour for each state.
+That is, define an interface(state) for performing state-specific behaviour, and define classes that implement the interface for each state
+* A class delegates state-specific behaviour to its current state object instead of implementing state-specific behaviour directly.

+This makes a class independent of how state-specific behavious is implemented.
+New states can be added by defining new state classes.
+A class can change its behaviour at run-time by changing its current state object.